MicrosoftDocs/winrt-api/windows.ui.notifications/toastnotifier_addtoschedule_1355516744.md

 Adds a [ScheduledToastNotification](scheduledtoastnotification.md) for later display by Windows.

 > [!IMPORTANT]
-> This method cannot be used by desktop callers.
+> This method is only supported in applications which use WinRT as their default application framework.

 ## -parameters
 ### -param scheduledToast